iadvize/documentation/Documentation.md

 **Add the Product list plugin**

-To make sure your connector uses the Product list interaction correctly, all you have to do is to declare:
+To make sure your connector uses the Product list plugin correctly, all you have to do is to declare:
 * The product list URL - this is your catalog’s URL
 * The categories url - this is where your connector will get the list of your product categories